amancevice/terraform-aws-serverless-pypi/README.md

 ## Auth

-Please note that this tool provides **NO** authentication layer for your PyPI server.
-This is difficult to implement because `pip` is not very forgiving with any kind of auth pattern outside Basic Auth.
+Please note that this tool provides **NO** authentication layer for your PyPI server out of the box.
+This is difficult to implement because `pip` is currently not very forgiving with any kind of auth pattern outside Basic Auth.

-### Private VPC Endpoint

-One solution to this is to deploy the API Gateway as a private endpoint inside a VPC.
-You can do this by setting `api_endpoint_configuation_type = "PRIVATE"`.

-You will need to set up a VPC endpoint for this to work, however.
-Be warned that creating a VPC endpoint for API Gateway can have unintended consequences if you are not prepared.
-I've broken things by doing this.

 ### Cognito Basic Auth

-I have also provided a very simple authentication implementation using AWS Cognito and API Gateway authorizers.
+I have provided a very simple authentication implementation using AWS Cognito and API Gateway authorizers.

-Add a Cognito-backed Basic authentication layer to your serverless PyPI with the `serverless-pypi-basic-auth` module:
+Add a Cognito-backed Basic authentication layer to your serverless PyPI with the `serverless-pypi-cognito` module:

 ```hcl
 module serverless_pypi_cognito {